LinkedInLearning/learning-bash-scripting-3212393/README.md

 # Learning Bash Scripting
-This is the repository for the LinkedIn Learning course Learning Bash Scripting .
+This is the repository for the LinkedIn Learning course Learning Bash Scripting.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Learning Bash Scripting ][lil-thumbnail-url]